SoftwareOutlook/ASEArch-Test-Codes/README.md

 			 gpu-bandwidth : measures the time for the simple update u[i] = const * v[i]
                                          useful to measure the effective GPU bandwidth.
 			                 Note: -t is meaningless in this case

                          NOTES: 1) GPU runs report also the transfer time between device and host,
                                 2) Default model is baseline.

+			Opencl : Uses an OpenCL kernel similar to the gpu-3d-blockgrid model.
+If the DEVICE flag is not set then it takes on the type CL_DEVICE_TYPE_DEFAULT.
+See your OpenCL documentation for valid values for DEVICE

--pc                      prints information on run parameters at the beginning of calculation.
+-pc                   prints information on run parameters at the beginning of a calculation.

 -malign <n>    use posix_memalign to allocate working array with an address alignment of <n> bytes.
                          It may help vectorisation on certain systems.
                          Default allocation is done with malloc.